Todd Haley: Kansas City Chiefs

 On September 2, 2011, Haley elected to play his starters against the Green Bay Packers in the final preseason game of the year.
 Tight end Tony Moeaki, a crucial piece of the team's 2011 offensive plans, injured his knee at the beginning of the second quarter and was ruled out for the remainder of the season.
 In a game played mostly by the Chiefs starters and the Packers' backups, the Chiefs lost, 20–19, leading many to question Haley's decision to use his best players late into the game.

 Despite having lost several key players to injuries, on October 31, 2011, Haley led the Chiefs to a come-from-behind victory on Monday Night Football.
 The win was KC's fourth in a row, which moved them into first place in the AFC West.
 It marked the first time in NFL history that a team that started 0–3 was leading its division by the halfway point of the season.

 Chiefs starting quarterback Matt Cassel broke his hand during a week 11 game versus the Denver Broncos.
 He was replaced by Tyler Palko, and had surgery on the injured hand on November 14.
 On November 21, Cassel was placed on injured reserve, ending his season.
 Palko proved to be inadequate as a backup to a merely serviceable Cassel, leading many to question how a team with legitimate playoff hopes entering the 2011 season had remained so thin at so many key positions during the off-season, especially at quarterback and safety, where the Chiefs' lack of depth was more than woeful.

 Haley was fired on December 12, 2011, after leading his team to a 5–8 record during the 2011 NFL season.
 The 2011 season began with three losses, including two blow-outs to Detroit and Buffalo.
 The team appeared to regroup, winning four straight games, before losing the next 5 of 6, including a complete team collapse in Haley's final game against the New York Jets.
 Late in that game Haley was flagged for an unsportsmanlike conduct penalty, allowing the Jets to complete a touchdown drive that ultimately put the game out of reach.
 On that drive, the Jets offense gained only 9 net yards, however still scored after starting at their own 10 yard line due to 81 yards across 5 penalties against the Chiefs (including the one against Haley).
 After the loss, defensive coordinator Romeo Crennel was promoted to replace Haley.

 Pittsburgh Steelers

-On February 13, 2012, the Steelers announced that Haley would be the team's new offensive coordinator.
-Haley grew up in the Pittsburgh suburb of Upper Saint Clair, Pennsylvania, and his father was the Steelers' former personnel director.
+On February 13, 2012, the Pittsburgh Steelers announced the hiring of Haley as the team's new offensive coordinator.
+Haley grew up in the Pittsburgh suburb of Upper St. Clair Township, Pennsylvania, and his father was the Steelers' former personnel director.
 He was the first offensive coordinator in 13 years to be hired from outside the organization.
 On January 17, 2018, the Steelers announced that Haley's contract, which had expired at the conclusion of the 2017 season, would not be renewed.